JusRockGMU/CYSE-689-Final/README.md

 If you use this code, please cite the accompanying paper:

-> Rockwell, J. (2025). *Evidence-Grounding: A Systematic Approach to Reducing LLM Hallucinations in Automated Penetration Testing Reports*.
+> Rockwell, J. (2025). *Evidence-Grounding: A Validator for LLM-Generated Penetration Testing Reports*.
 CYSE 689 Final Project, George Mason University.

 ---